illy-birenz/spring-petclinic_clone/readme.md

 https://maven.apache.org/guides/introduction/introduction-to-repositories.html
 Have been reasearched for quite a while, see the above two links as two exmaples.
 Even with help of experienced devops hasn't been solved - <i>left unresolved</i>
-5. Readme.md file
+5. Readme.md file is included (edited existing file)
-You are reading it now